 Picking a Read Aloud

 Look for books that are based on your students’ interests.
-You of course did the interests inventory at the beginning of the year, so you know just what they enjoy.
+Of course, you did the interests inventory at the beginning of the year, so you know just what they enjoy.
 The read aloud should be all about what they like.

 Look for new books by familiar authors.
 (But again, read it ahead of time so you know what is in there.
-I remember one year Patricia Polacco – love her- but was surprised by one of her books!).
-I say new books so you can avoid the ever-common, “I heard this before” or “I already read this” and familiar author because then you can try to “hook” a student on a particular writer for them to find more by that author.
+I remember one year I chose Patricia Polacco – love her – but was surprised by one of her books!).
+I say new books so you can avoid the ever-common, “I heard this before,” or “I already read this,” and I say familiar author because then you can try to “hook” a student on a particular writer for them to find more by that author.

-That’s it.
-Just those few are my tips for picking read alouds, other than grade appropriate.
+These are my few tips for picking read alouds, other than making sure they are grade-appropriate.

 Finally, I want to say do not ever be afraid to abandon a read aloud if it’s just not working for you and your class.
 I have had to do this on a few occasions.
 I have read a book and thought it’d be great, only to discover my class really wasn’t into it as much as I thought they would be.
 It’s a teachable moment.